faithoflifedev/easy_onvif_workspace/README.md

 - More comprehensive unit tests

+## Features and bugs

+Please file feature requests and bugs with [the issue tracker](https://github.com/faithoflifedev/easy_onvif/issues).

 ## Known Issues

 Github Issue [#23](https://github.com/faithoflifedev/easy_onvif/issues/23), in Flutter when using **v2.0.13+4** and above you may see the following message when performing a `dart pub get`: